-Who needs Times Square, Waterford Crystal or a fancy cocktail party!
-In case you’re planning on staying in this New Year’s Eve, here are a few of my favourite New Year’s movies.
+Who needs Times Square, Waterford Crystal or a fancy cocktail party.
+Here are some of the best New Year’s Eve movies, in case you’re planning on staying in.

 The Gold Rush (1925)